zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 # Setup Jupyterhub in the Virtual Machine

 * login into the Virtual Machine with `ssh -i jupyterhub.pem ubuntu@xxx.xxx.xxx.xxx` using the key file and the public IP setup in the previous steps
+* add the hostname of the machine (check by running `hostname`) to `/etc/hosts`, i.e. the first line should become something like `127.0.0.1 localhost jupyterhub` if `jupyterhub` is the hostname

 ## Setup Jupyterhub